 Your doctor will order the medicines that they feel are best for your child.
-Most often your doctor will prescribe "topical medicines" (medicines that are applied to the skin).
+Most often your doctor will prescribe medicines that are applied to the skin.

-Cortisone-derived ointments or creams are very important in decreasing the itching and inflammation.
-Your doctor will suggest a cortisone treatment that is most appropriate for the severity and location of your child's rash.
+Steroid ointments or creams are very important in decreasing the itching and inflammation.
+Your doctor will suggest a treatment that is most appropriate for the severity and location of your child's rash.

-When the area is clear, it is best to discontinue the use of the cortisone preparation, but continue the vigorous use of moisturizers to try to prevent new areas of inflammation from occurring.
-Of course, if itching or a new rash begins, you may have to use the cortisone preparation again.
+When the skin rash is clear, it is best to stop using the steroid ointment or cream.
+You should continue to use moisturizers to try to prevent new rashes from starting.
+Of course, if itching or rash comes back, your child may have to use the steroid ointment or cream again.